Proposal for a

 "Trans-Global Highway" since most people associate the word

-Trans-Global Highway as a pathway or a conduit for a variety of long
+Highway as a pathway or a conduit for a variety of long distance

-distance transporting needs including electric cables to send
+transporting needs including electric cables to send electricity

-electricity generated from distant places to urban areas,
+generated from distant places to urban areas, communication cables,

-truck and car transportation.
-For extremely long range journeys, I
+transportation.
+For extremely long range journeys, I have always felt

-have always felt that the best way to transport goods would be using
+that the best way to transport goods would be using programmed

-programmed trains, rather than trucks, however for shorter trips,
+trains, rather than trucks, however for shorter trips, such as

-such as between local cities or in relatively populated areas, trucks
+between local cities or in relatively populated areas, trucks and car

 Hyper Loop: Recently,